entechlog/dbt-snow-mask/README.md

 - Masking is controlled by [meta](https://docs.getdbt.com/reference/resource-properties/meta) in [dbt resource properties](https://docs.getdbt.com/reference/declaring-properties) for sources and models.

-- Decide you masking policy name and add the key `masking_policy` in the column which has to be masked.
+- Decide your masking policy name and add the key `masking_policy` in the column which has to be masked.

   **Example** : source.yml